Psychomotor agitation typically involves reptitive movements, like toe tapping or fidgeting, and racing thoughts.

 Treatment depends on the underlying cause of your symptoms.
 For example, if your doctor finds that antidepressants or anti-anxiety pills are causing psychomotor agitation, they may switch your medication.

 If psychomotor agitation is related to manic or depressive episodes, your doctor may prescribe mood stabilizers or antipsychotic drugs.
-A 2013 study found that the anti-anxiety drug benzodiazepine can help treat types of psychosis-induced agitation.
+A

 You may be able to manage psychomotor agitation using relaxations techniques that help people with anxiety.
 Try these: